yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-bcr/index.md

 {{< /message >}}

 The problem lay in the fact that games aren't exactly streaming data all the time.
-So using immediate uploads (on OpenGL) and faster caching yielded much better performance than having a stream buffer and caching large resources, atleast for Nvidia.
+So using immediate uploads (on OpenGL) and faster caching yielded much better performance than having a stream buffer and caching large resources, at least for Nvidia.
 Upon further testing, we found that this turned out to be false for non-Nvidia drivers on OpenGL (AMD, Intel, and Mesa) and hence had to add a stream buffer for small uploads in these drivers.

 ## What's changed now?

 The technical design goals for the Buffer Cache Rewrite were the same as our Texture Cache Rewrite.

-- Cleaner code: No more virtual function calls or shared pointers, meaning easier maintanence in the future.
+- Cleaner code: No more virtual function calls or shared pointers, meaning easier maintenence in the future.
 - Improved efficiency and improved performance.

-Resolving which buffer existed in which memory region was a very expensive operation in our old buffer cache implemenation.
+Resolving which buffer existed in which memory region was a very expensive operation in our old buffer cache implementation.
 This is why the stream buffer existed — to make it faster.

 The new Buffer Cache has vastly improved tracking for the various buffers it caches.
-In the new implemenation, when buffers are created in the memory, they are forcibly aligned to 4K [pages](https://en.wikipedia.org/wiki/Page_(computer_memory)) (4096 bytes - starting at zero).
+In the new implementation, when buffers are created in the memory, they are forcibly aligned to 4K [pages](https://en.wikipedia.org/wiki/Page_(computer_memory)) (4096 bytes - starting at zero).
-And to efficently know what buffer exists on what address, the cache uses a flat array 32 MiB wide to translate from the current CPU page where the buffer exists to what buffer resides in it.
+And to efficiently know what buffer exists on what address, the cache uses a flat array 32 MiB wide to translate from the current CPU page where the buffer exists to what buffer resides in it.
-`e.g. if the address is 4096 or 7000, that is page 1 & if it is 8192, that is page 2.`
+`e.g., if the address is 4096 or 7000, that is page 1 & if it is 8192, that is page 2.`
-Thus the new Buffer Cache can track what pages of a buffer have been modified on a page basis instead of being a binary state.
+Thus, the new Buffer Cache can track what pages of a buffer have been modified on a page basis instead of being a binary state.

 Imagine if a buffer has a size of 524288 bytes and a game modifies only 1 byte of the buffer.
 Since buffers are now aligned to 4096 bytes as mentioned earlier, only those 4096 bytes are uploaded to the GPU.